Deccan Herald

-Deccan Herald is an Indian English language daily newspaper published from the Indian state of Karnataka.
-It was founded by K. N. Guruswamy, a liquor businessman from Ballari and was launched on 17 June 1948.
+Deccan Herald is an Indian English-language daily newspaper published from the Indian state of Karnataka.
+It was founded by businessman K. N. Guruswamy and launched on 17 June 1948.
 It is published by The Printers Mysore, a privately held company owned by the Nettakallappa family, heirs of Guruswamy.
 It has seven editions printed from Bengaluru, Hubballi, Davanagere, Hosapete, Mysuru, Mangaluru, and Kalaburagi.

 History and background

 Deccan Herald was launched on 17 June 1948.
 Its founder, K. N. Guruswamy, in search of a suitable location for a news publishing business, purchased a bar and restaurant called Funnel's, that was owned by an Irish couple, in March 1948.
 Despite having no experience in the newspaper industry, Guruswamy, along with his close aides and well wishers, decided to launch two newspapers from Bangalore since there was no such title at the time.

-The Deccan Herald is an Indian English-language daily newspaper published from Hyderabad.
-It was founded in 1878 as the "Deccan era Chronicle" by Anantarama Dandekar.
-The paper was bought over by Maharaja Pratap Singh of Indore in 1939 and renamed "The Deccan Herald".
+Veteran journalist Pothan Joseph served as its founding editor, which gave it a strong footing as an English paper.